marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/avr-options.rst

 .. option:: -mtiny-stack

-  Only change the lower 8 bits of the stack pointer.
+  Only change the lower 8 |nbsp| bits of the stack pointer.

 .. option:: -mfract-convert-truncate